bioinfo-pf-curie/mpiBWA/README.md

 Known issues:
 -------------

-1) Primary hits are reproduced between the serial version and the parallel but you can see differences in mapping position for alternate contigs.
+Primary hits are reproduced between the serial version and the parallel but you can see differences in mapping position for alternate contigs.
 This problem stems from the randomization of multi-hits reads.
 When running with the same number of MPI jobs alternative positions are reproduced but when the number of jobs varies the positions can switch for secondary alignments.

-2) The reference genome is an image in binary format of the .fa reference file and its extension is .map (from the hgXX.fa we create a hgXX.fa.map).
-On some architecture the mmaping of the references .map can be slow.
-Ordinary the mmaping of the genome last 1 or 2 minutes.
-To solve this issue before the mapping copy with cp or rsync the reference file .map in the /tmp of each computers nodes before aligning.
-For instance with the command "mprun -n $NUM_CPU cp $BWA_REF /tmp".

 How to integrate further version
 --------------------------------